research topic(s): robotic fabrication, glulam optimization, timber finite element analysis

 size: 14' beams

-principal investigator(s): Sasa Zivkovic of the Robotic Construction Lab (RCL) at Cornell link }
+principal investigator(s): Sasa Zivkovic, Director of the Robotic Construction Lab (RCL) at Cornell University

 research team: Lawson Spencer, Yifei Peng, Peter Smallidge, Matthew T. Reiter